-When Sacha Baron Cohen crashed a runway show in Milan this Fall disguised as Brüno, his Austrian alter ego, the audience barely blinked.
+When Sacha Baron Cohen crashed a runway show in Milan back in 2008 disguised as Brüno, his Austrian alter ego, the audience barely blinked.
 Dressed in an absurd Beyond Thunderdome pastiche of layered fabrics and dangling tassels, the comedian emerged onto the catwalk with an expertly executed strut.
 It was only after security stormed the stage and escorted him away that most spectators realized they'd been had.

 If industry cognoscenti have a hard time distinguishing between fashion coup and fashion joke, it's easy to see how a mere civilian can, with just a few daring wardrobe choices, stumble into punch-line territory.
 Extreme style infractions are less forgivable in men than they are in women: Since they have fewer opportunities to blunder, guys must almost willfully court catastrophe.
 Train-wreck dressing isn't all about egregious misjudgments, like showing up at work in Boy Scout shorts.
 Even the simplest misstep can make you look like an asshole: white plastic sunglasses, an "It" man bag, or a scarf worn indoors.
 The well-dressed man knows his limits, and though he might occasionally test them, he never attempts to make a statement he can't back up.